-Below is a selection of projects he's worked on.
-More frequent and random updates appear on Google Plus.
+A selection of projects appear below.
+More frequent and random updates appear on Twitter and Mastodon.

 A weekend hack turned large.
 DropMocks was built in a sleepless marathon to show off how HTML5 drag and drop could be used to make a compelling image sharing service.
 It stuck around a bit longer than I thought it ever would, and the code has gone on to be used by a few startups who've done bigger and better things.